 ADOT Inspectors can accept and reject contract work.
-They have a duty to immediately inform the contractor about any workmanship, methods, or materials that do not conform to the plans or specifications.
+They have a duty to immediately inform the Contractor about any workmanship, methods, or materials that do not conform to the plans or specifications.
 When work or materials are rejected, the Inspector should make the reasons clear for the rejection.
-Whenever possible, don't just quote specifications; explain the reasons why it is important for the contractor to comply.
+Whenever possible, don't just quote specifications; explain the reasons why it is important for the Contractor to comply.

-Be careful not to make a rejection look like a failure on the contractor's part.
+Be careful not to make a rejection look like a failure on the Contractor's part.
 The Inspector should view rejected work as good intentioned work that was just misguided.
-The hardest part for most Inspectors who reject work is handling the contractor's response.
-Here are some points to keep in mind as you and the contractor try to work through the difficulties:
+The hardest part for most Inspectors who reject work is handling the Contractor's response.
+Here are some points to keep in mind as you and the Contractor try to work through the difficulties:

-• Maintain your respect for the contractor's field staff.
+- 1. Maintain your respect for the Contractor's field staff.
 If it seems they are not listening or they are attempting to do things underhandedly, give them the benefit of the doubt.
-Often they are under pressure to produce and occasionally lose perspective of what is best in the long run for the project

-- Listen to the contractor's explanation.
-Acknowledge that you understand why the work turned out the way it did - Be supportive of the contractor's predicament.
-Instead of shifting the problem entirely to the contractor, express your willingness to work through this problem - Avoid personality conflicts.
-If you make a rejection look like a test of wills between you and the contractor, somebody ends up losing every time.
-Instead, stay focused on both the work and the specifications, and avoid assigning or shifting blame - If you and the contractor can't work out a mutually acceptable solution, escalate the problem quickly.
-Don't let a confrontation or the threat of one postpone corrective action
+Often they are under pressure to produce and occasionally lose perspective of what is best in the long run for the project. - 2.
+Listen to the Contractor's explanation.
+Acknowledge that you understand why the work turned out the way it did. - 3.
+Be supportive of the Contractor's predicament.
+Instead of shifting the problem entirely to the Contractor, express your willingness to work through this problem. - 4.
+Avoid personality conflicts.
+If you make a rejection look like a test of wills between you and the Contractor, somebody ends up losing every time.
+Instead, stay focused on both the work and the specifications, and avoid assigning or shifting blame. - 5.
+If you and the Contractor can't work out a mutually acceptable solution, escalate the problem quickly.
+Don't let a confrontation or the threat of one postpone corrective action.

-At a fundamental level, you should view the contractor as a partner and equal.
-No matter how tough things get, if you can fix this perspective solidly in your mind and behave accordingly, most contractors will feel you are treating them fairly and impartially.
-Truly seeing the contractor as a partner and equal will make you say the right things and behave honorably and professionally without having to think about specific behavior patterns to follow.
+At a fundamental level, you should view the Contractor as a partner and equal.
+No matter how tough things get, if you can fix this perspective solidly in your mind and behave accordingly, most Contractors will feel you are treating them fairly and impartially.
+Truly seeing the Contractor as a partner and equal will make you say the right things and behave honorably and professionally without having to think about specific behavior patterns to follow.

-When work has been rejected, the contractor has several options:
+When work has been rejected, the Contractor has several options:

-- Immediately fix the problem - Remove and replace the rejected work - Submit a proposal as described in Subsection 100 of this manual for acceptance of the work (usually some type of alteration to the work is involved) - Fix the problem later, but before other work is affected
+- immediately fix the problem; - remove and replace the rejected work; - submit a proposal as described in Subsection 100 of this manual for acceptance of the work (usually some type of alteration to the work is involved); or - fix the problem later, but before other work is affected.

-The decision as to which option to pursue is entirely up to the contractor.
-However, as the contractor's partner, you should assist the contractor in working through this decision, but in no way should you assume any responsibility for making the decision.
-Often the contractor will ask what you would like them to do and try to shift the problem over to the Inspector.
+The decision as to which option to pursue is entirely up to the Contractor.
+However, as the Contractor's partner, you should assist the Contractor in working through this decision, but in no way should you assume any responsibility for making the decision.
+Often the Contractor will ask what you would like them to do and try to shift the problem over to the Inspector.
 Be careful.
-Inspectors cannot direct the contractor's work.
+Inspectors cannot direct the Contractor's work.
 All you should do is advise them on what the plans or specifications require and avoid telling them how to achieve those requirements.

-The management and direction of the work are the contractor's business.
-However, if methods are employed which the Inspector has reason to believe will be detrimental to the quality of the finished work, give notice to the contractor accordingly and immediately advise the Resident Engineer.
-The Inspector should not attempt to supervise the contractor's work or give any appearance of doing so.
+The management and direction of the work are the Contractor's business.
+However, if methods are employed which the Inspector has reason to believe will be detrimental to the quality of the finished work, give notice to the

+Contractor accordingly and immediately advise the Resident Engineer.
+The Inspector should not attempt to supervise the Contractor's work or give any appearance of doing so.